Wolf3s/xbmc4xbox-python/python/Doc/library/re.rst

           IGNORECASE

    Perform case-insensitive matching; expressions like ``[A-Z]`` will match lowercase letters, too.
-This is not affected by the current locale.
-To get this effect on non-ASCII Unicode characters such as ``ü`` and ``Ü``, add the :const:`UNICODE` flag.
+This is not affected by the current locale and works for Unicode characters as expected.

 .. data:: L
           LOCALE

    Make ``\w``, ``\W``, ``\b``, ``\B``, ``\s`` and ``\S`` dependent on the current locale.
+The use of this flag is discouraged as the locale mechanism is very unreliable, and it only handles one "culture" at a time anyway;
+   you should use Unicode matching instead, which is the default in Python 3 for Unicode (str) patterns.

 .. data:: M